simongroenewolt/AS3Futures/README.md

-AS3 Futures is an effort to make a small set of classes to help handle asynchronous communication in AS3.
+AS3 Futures is an effort to make a small set of classes to help handle asynchronous calls in AS3.
 Native Flash Events can of course be used for this, but they have their problems, many of which are discussed by Robert Penner:

 * [My Critique of AS3 Events - Part 1](http://robertpenner.com/flashblog/2009/08/my-critique-of-as3-events-part-1.html)
 * [AS3 Events - 7 things I've learned from community](http://robertpenner.com/flashblog/2009/09/as3-events-7-things-ive-learned-from.html)